Radha Soami Satsang Beas: 1948 succession and schism

-Modernization and global expansion (1951–1990)
+Together with the earlier-founded Tarn Taran centre established in 1900 by Bagga Singh (a disciple of Jaimal Singh), these splinter groups produced a total of thirteen independent centres in Punjab, Haryana and Delhi by 1974.
+Although the leaders of the splinter centres operated independently, they maintained cordial relations with Beas and continued to revere Sawan Singh as their spiritual master.

+Jagat Singh and Charan Singh (1948–1990)

+Jagat Singh, a retired chemistry professor, led the Dera for three years, a brief tenure marked by the difficult post-partition period, during which he continued the Dera's humanitarian work.
+Before his death on 23 October 1951, Jagat Singh appointed Charan Singh — a lawyer, the grandson of Sawan Singh, and Jagat Singh's initiate — as his successor through a written will dated 22 October 1951.

-Charan Singh, a lawyer by profession and the grandson of Sawan Singh, led the organisation for nearly four decades.
-His leadership was a period of profound transformation.
+Charan Singh led the organisation for nearly four decades, a period of profound transformation.
 In 1957, he registered Radha Soami Satsang Beas as a non-profit society.
 This pivotal move shifted the organisation from a traditional structure, where assets were held by the living Master, to a modern, legally secure framework that separated spiritual and administrative responsibilities.
 Under his direction, the Dera grew into a large, self-sufficient township.
 This expansion was powered by massive volunteer efforts, such as the mitti seva (earth-moving service) of the 1950s, where thousands of volunteers manually levelled large ravines to expand the community kitchen (langar).
 He also actively worked to dissolve caste distinctions within the community by personally sitting and eating with all members of the congregation, reinforcing the teaching of equality.
 During his tenure, the organisation expanded globally, establishing a presence in over 90 countries.

-Contemporary era (1990–present)
+Gurinder Singh era (1990–2024)

-Gurinder Singh was appointed successor in 1990 and has continued to lead the organisation's expansion.
-His tenure has been marked by significant infrastructural development at the Dera to accommodate the ever-growing number of followers, including the construction of the current main satsang venue, which can hold up to 500,000 people.
+Gurinder Singh was appointed successor in 1990 — named through the will of Charan Singh, who died on 1 June 1990 — and continued to lead the organisation's expansion.
+Born on 1 August 1954, Gurinder Singh was the son of Gurmukh Singh Dhillon and Mohinder Kaur — Charan Singh's sister, and a daughter of Harbans Singh Grewal, the youngest son of Sawan Singh — making him a great-grandson of the second Beas Master.
+At the time of his appointment, he was serving the RSSB centre in Malaga, Spain.
+His tenure was marked by significant infrastructural development at the Dera to accommodate the ever-growing number of followers, including the construction of the current main satsang venue, which can hold up to 500,000 people.

-In a significant departure from tradition, where a successor was typically named by the Master only a short time before his passing, Gurinder Singh appointed Jasdeep Singh Gill as Satguru Designate in September 2024, outlining a plan for the organisation's future spiritual leadership.